sorl/aino-utkik/docs/introduction.rst

 So how can we achieve something like this?

     1. If we are good with using ``myapp.views.MyView`` then we can hack something together using metaclasses and what not in the view class.
+Or we can change the handler.
     2. We change the behaviour of the ``django.conf.urls.defaults.url`` function.
     3. Change the handler to not just accept a callable in addition to #2.

-I figured #3 would be the best solution but that is more work than #2, did I say I was lazy? ``utkik.dispatch.url`` is class based view aware.
+As for changing the handler, let's just say that the I rather not.
+I figured #3 would be the best solution but that is more work than #2, did I say I was lazy?
+``utkik.dispatch.url`` is class based view aware.
 The modification was not very big nor hard, have a look in the source code.
 To outline the basic idea, we create a class called ``LazyView`` that wraps the view, be it a class view or a function view string notated or not and when that class instance is called (``__call__``) on from the django handler it will either return the view function call or create a new instance of the class view and calling its entry point (dispatch).

 I can't stop